 Academic and Career Development offers you an array of resources.
 If you need a little nudge to get going, consider enrolling in a career exploration class.
-Begin with occupational information to learn more about careers you might enjoy.
-Attend events that let you connect with professionals to talk about your options.
-Shadow people in careers of interest, and confirm your career plans by gaining experience.
+You can begin with occupational information to learn more about careers you might enjoy, attend events that let you connect with professionals to talk about your options, shadow people in careers of interest, and confirm your career plans by gaining experience.

 - Occupational Information